-The company also introduced a new printer dock series with built-in Bluetooth connectivity.
+The company also introduced a new series of printer dock with built-in Bluetooth connectivity.
 All of its introductions ship in October.

 Kodak will also ship a PC-based universal printer, the Photo Printer 300, for a suggested $119.
 The 300 can also make prints from PictBridge-enabled cameras.

-Kodak also introduced a 160 count paper and ink refill pack for a suggested $46.99 that allows users to make individual prints for 29 cents a piece.
+Kodak also introduced a 160 count paper and ink refill pack for a suggested $46.99, which allows users to make individual prints for 29 cents a piece.

 The company integrated its “Perfect Touch” imaging technology formerly found on its digital still cameras into the 500 and Series 3 dock.
 Kodak says the technology, which is applied to each image automatically before printing, improves overall image quality.
 Red-eye can also be removed in-printer via a dedicated button on both units.